SparkPost/tools-ui/README.md

 ```
 Note: If you get `node-sass` related error try `npm rebuild node-sass`.

 This will start the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000/dkim](http://localhost:3000/dkim) to view it in the browser.

-*Note:* Visiting `/` will redirect you to sparkpost.com.
-So, try visiting a path like [`/dkim`](http://localhost:3000/dkim).

 Making changes to source will reload the application automatically.